BioProtect: Solutions to tackle climate change and the human threat to marine biodiversity

 Emphasis is placed on good cooperation with economic partners, which are, for example, shipping companies and fisheries associations, municipalities and especially fishing communities, national and international governments, nature conservation organizations, research partners, policy makers and experts.
 The biological diversity of the sea will be monitored so that it will be possible to account for its status and predict possible changes.
 There will also be extensive mapping of the use and impact of humans on individual sea areas and species in the sea.
 An action plan for the prioritization of conservation and restoration measures will also be prepared, as well as an assessment of the ecological, social and economic effects of these conservation measures in five ocean areas, ie by Iceland, Norway, Ireland, Portugal and the Azores.

 The BioProtect project contributes, among other things, to European nations achieving the main goals of the Kunming-Montreal Global Biodiversity Framework agreement, which was signed at the end of 2022.
-It stipulates that states must protect 30% of ocean and land areas by 2030, and that agreement has been signed. of more than 200 countries, including Iceland.
+It stipulates that states must protect 30% of ocean and land areas by 2030, and that agreement has been signed by more than 200 countries, including Iceland.